G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, we propose G$^{2}$SF for multimodal anomaly detection, which learns a unified anisotropic local distance metric to replace the indiscriminative isotropic Euclidean metrics.
 This metric is formulated by the direction-aware scaling factors predicted by LSPN and original Euclidean distances in individual modalities.
 We propose new loss functions to enable robust metric learning, serving for discrimination or geometric property maintenance.
 A geometric prior-induced anomaly scoring strategy is proposed to enhance anomaly detection and segmentation.
-Extensive experimental results show our superior performance with low positive rate and better recall compared to existing state-of-the-art methods.
+Extensive experimental results show our state-of-art performance compared to existing competitive methods.